wenderpmachado/wenderpmachado/README.md

 <p>

   - 👨‍💻 More than 7 years of experience in Software Development

+  - 🤟 Content creator for developers who want to stand out in their careers

   - 💼 Currently working at [Plan A Technologies](https://planatechnologies.com/) as a Software Engineer